Slavfot/gallium-firmware/README.md

 - Click on the checkbox next to Telnet client.
 - Click OK.

-2. Download pre-compiled openOCD https://freddiechopin.info/en/download/category/4-openocd <br>
+###2.
+Download pre-compiled openOCD
+https://freddiechopin.info/en/download/category/4-openocd <br>
 Unzip anywhere.
 But for ease of use in CMC i put it in C:\OpenOCD

 ## Flash with CMD

-4. Connect st-link v2 to programming pins and plug in to USB.
+###4.
+Connect st-link v2 to programming pins and plug in to USB.

-5. Launch CMD.
+###5.
+Launch CMD.

-6. With terminal commands position the CMD in
+###6.
+With terminal commands position the CMD in
 ```
 \openOCD\bin
 ```
- - First make sure you are in the right drive.
+First make sure you are in the right drive.
 If you need to change drive then type the drive letter only likes this "d:" <br>
-after that you can navigate in that drive. commands to navigate with: cd (change directory) cd .. (go back one directory) dir (show all the directorys in the folder you are located in)
+after that you can navigate in that drive.

+Commands to navigate with:

+- cd (change directory)
+- cd .. (go back one directory)
+- dir (show all the directorys in the folder you are located in)

 Tips: Press the tab button to automaticaly complete the directorys name while typing cd command.

-7. Launch an openocd session with this command:
+###7.
+Launch an openocd session with this command:
 ```
 openocd -s C:\OpenOCD\scripts\ -f interface/stlink-v2.cfg -f target/nrf51.cfg
 ```